 - Pasta - I like using short, twisted pasta for this recipe because the twists catch the pesto perfectly.
 Fusilli (which is what I used) and rotini both work great.
 Feel free to try other shapes, like gemelli, cavatappi, or even farfalle, too.

 - Dressing - One thing that makes this recipe unique is the Cilantro Pesto Dressing ... it's so tasty!
 If you're not a cilantro fan though, don't worry, you can still make this Tex Mex Pasta Salad!
-Try using this Kale Pesto instead, make the pesto with all parsley, or use a vinaigrette dressing instead.
-The Chili-Lime Vinaigrette from my Mexican Kale Salad would be delicious (I'd recommend doubling the ingredients).
+Try using this Kale Pesto instead, make the pesto with all parsley, or use a vinaigrette dressing instead (like this Lemon Dressing or this Red Wine Vinaigrette).
+The Chili-Lime Vinaigrette from my Mexican Kale Salad would be delicious, too (I'd recommend doubling the ingredients).

-- Hot Peppers - The pesto also calls for a serrano chili.
+- Hot Peppers - The pesto also calls for a serrano pepper.
 Serranos have a clean, bright flavor that I love.
 They're spicier than jalapeños, but I wouldn't say that they're scorching hot.
 If you can't find serrano peppers, you can substitute a jalapeño or ¼ to ½ teaspoon cayenne pepper.
 And of course, you can leave out the peppers altogether if you can't take the heat!

 - Veggies - Another way you can customize this recipe is by adding other veggies, like diced avocado or thinly sliced zucchini.
-You could also swap roasted vegetables for the raw ones called for in the recipe.
+You could also swap in Roast Vegetables or Grilled Vegetables for the raw ones called for in the recipe.

 - Cheese - Queso Fresco is a fresh, mild Mexican cheese that's easy to find in most grocery stores.
 It's shaped like a flat disc, and it crumbles easily.
 This recipe uses a small amount of Queso Fresco ... use the rest to top your favorite Mexican recipes, like enchiladas, egg dishes, and tacos.
 If you'd like, you can substitute Cotija cheese, which has a stronger, saltier flavor, or even feta cheese.

 - Vegan - Want to make this pasta salad vegan?
-It's already vegetarian, so to make it vegan simply skip the Queso Fresco.
+It's already vegetarian, so to make it vegan simply skip the cheese.
 You could also sprinkle the cheese on at the table, if you're serving a mixed crowd of eaters.